Software & Services Terms and Conditions

 (i) at termination of this Agreement, if feasible, return or destroy all PHI received from, or created or received by Business Associate on behalf of Covered Entity, that Business Associate still maintains in any form and to retain no copies of such information, or, if such return or destruction is not feasible in the sole discretion of Business Associate, extend the protections of this Agreement to such PHI and limit further uses and disclosures to those purposes that make the return or destruction of the PHI infeasible.

-(j) with respect to Electronic Protected Health Information, Business Associate will (i) implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the Electronic Protected Health Information that it creates, receives, maintains, or transmits on behalf of Company, as required by the Security Rule; (ii) ensure that any agent or subcontractor to whom it provides Electronic Protected Health Information agrees to implement reasonable and appropriate safeguards to protect it; and (iii) report to Covered Entity any successful Security Incident of which it becomes aware.
+(j) with respect to Electronic Protected Health Information, Business Associate will (i) implement administrative, physical, and technical safeguards that are designed to reasonably and appropriately protect the confidentiality, integrity, and availability of the Electronic Protected Health Information that it creates, receives, maintains, or transmits on behalf of Company, as required by the Security Rule; (ii) ensure that any agent or subcontractor to whom it provides Electronic Protected Health Information agrees to implement reasonable and appropriate safeguards to protect it; and (iii) report to Covered Entity any Security Incident of which it becomes aware in accordance with Section

 (a) Except as otherwise limited by this Agreement, Business Associate may make any uses or disclosures of PHI reasonably necessary to perform its Services to Covered Entity and otherwise to meet its obligations under this Agreement and the Service Agreement.